 - Mountain Climbers

-I do these before I start practicing at home or I’ll get to my school early and do some variation of this warm upon my own before the class begins.
-In either case I do them in the order I have here and go through them from standing to sitting.
+I do these before I start practicing at home or I’ll get to my school early and do some variation of this warm on my own before the class begins.
+In either case I do them in the order I have here and go through them from standing to sitting and back to standing.

-The warm-up is one of the most overlooked and underappreciated aspects of TaeKwonDo.
-Warming up is essential when you are about to practice TaeKwonDo because it raises your body temperature and increases blood flow to the muscles you’ll use during training.
+The warm-up and stretching is one of the most overlooked and underappreciated aspects of TaeKwonDo.
+Warming up and stretching is essential when you are about to practice TaeKwonDo because it raises your body temperature and increases blood flow to the muscles you’ll use during training.

-My warmup usually take about 10 minutes which I think is the minimum amount of time you should start with.
+My warmup and stretch usually take about 10 – 15 minutes which I think is the minimum amount of time you should start with.
 With this amount of time I have a slight sweat going but yet I am not out of breath.